-With all the focus on the opioid epidemic, it’s surprising that there isn’t more talk about the dangers of Tramadol.
+The Controlled Substances Act was signed by President Nixon in 1970, and changes are constantly being applied as new dependent drugs are evolving over time.
+The five types of controlled substances include Narcotics, Depressants, Stimulants, Hallucinogens and Anabolic Steroids.
+With all eyes recently on the opioid epidemic, it’s surprising that there isn’t more talk about the dangers of Tramadol.
 When a new prescription painkiller medication comes out, it’s potential for abuse is always questioned.
 Tramadol is an opioid medication used to treat pain; it’s also sold under the brand name Ultram.
 Many people still don’t think that Tramadol has the potential for abuse or can be addictive because it wasn’t classified as a Schedule IV drug nationwide until 2014.
 While Tramadol does have a much lower chance of being abused, Tramadol is addictive.

 Tramadol Addiction Symptoms

-Similar to other opioids that are abused, Tramadol addiction usually presents the same symptoms of abuse to other prescription painkillers like Oxycontin, Percocet and Dilaudid.
-Many people believed that Tramadol wasn’t as addictive as other prescription painkillers, and developed an addiction without realizing it.
-Tramadol addiction symptoms can include:
+Similar to other opioids that are abused, Tramadol addiction usually presents the same symptoms of abuse as other prescription painkillers like Oxycontin, Percocet and Dilaudid.
+Many people believed that Tramadol wasn’t as addictive as other prescription pain medications, and developed an addiction without realizing it.
+The addiction symptoms can include:

 - Constricted (tiny) pupils